Shelley Duvall, star of 'The Shining,' 'Nashville,' dies at 75

 At her peak, Duvall was a regular star in some of the defining movies of the 1970s and 1980s.
 In “The Shining,” she played Wendy Torrance, who watches in horror as her husband, Jack (Jack Nicholson), goes crazy while their family is isolated in the Overlook Hotel.
 It was Duvall’s screaming face that made up half of the film’s most iconic image, along with Jack’s axe coming through the door.

-Duvall, in an interview in 1981 with People magazine said she was crying “12 hours a day for weeks on end" during the film's production.

-“I will never give that much again,” said Duvall.
-“If you want to get into pain and call it art, go ahead, but not with me.”

-Duvall disappeared from movies almost as quickly as she arrived in them.
-By the 1990s, she began retiring from acting and retreated from public life.
+But Duvall disappeared from movies almost as quickly as she arrived in them.
+By the 1990s, she began retiring from acting.
+Her last film role was in 2002’s “Manna From Heaven.”
+Duvall retreated from public life.
+Earlier this year she gave her first interview in years.

-“How would you feel if people were really nice, and then, suddenly, on a dime, they turn on you?”
-Duvall told the Times earlier this year.
+“How would you feel if people were really nice, and then, suddenly, on a dime” — she snapped her fingers — “they turn on you?”
+Duvall told the Times.
 “You would never believe it unless it happens to you.
 That’s why you get hurt, because you can’t really believe it’s true.”

-Duvall, the oldest of four, was born in Fort Worth, Texas, on July 7, 1949.
-Her father, Robert worked in law and her mother, Bobbie, in real estate.

-Duvall moved back to Texas in the mid-1990s.
-Around 2002, after making the comedy “Manna from Heaven,” she retreated from Hollywood completely.
-Her whereabouts became a favorite topic of internet sleuths.
-A favorite but incorrect theory was that it was residual trauma from the grueling shoot for “The Shining.”
-Another was that the damage to her home after the Northridge Earthquake was the last straw.